thomas-bouvier/yeelight-node/README.md

 # yeelight-node

-A simple solution to discover and control Xiaomi Yeelights.
+A simple Node.js library to discover and control Xiaomi Yeelights over LAN.

 This solution offers a 1:1 implementation of the [official docs from Xiaomi](http://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf), and also includes an SSDP implementation to retrieve the IP of your light.